PPontarolo/Number-Guesser/README.md

 ## User Guess

 User Guess.py
-The user makes a guess. it will count the number of guesses through recurrence.
+The user makes a guess.
+It will count the number of guesses through recurrence.